Why Your Hot Yoga Class Could Be Harming Your Body

 Returning to the essence of Yoga and Pilates, we discover that the true transformation we’ve been searching for through effort or intensity has always lived within us.
 Both yoga and Pilates share the same foundation: awareness, conscious breathing, and intelligent movement.

-The body doesn’t need to be pushed or overheated to evolve, it simply needs to be heard.
+When we move consciously, the body awakens and heals—without needing external intensity.
+Hot trends may come and go, but the wisdom of mindful movement remains timeless.
+The body doesn’t need to be pushed or overheated to evolve; it simply needs to be heard.

 ALMA YOGA